g7tro4w/super-kruto/README.md

 # super-kruto
-Super-kruto is a JavaScript framework of new generation
+Super-kruto is a next generation JavaScript framework